-We simulated the 26 July 2005 heavy rain event in Mumbai using a mesoscale model (RAMS) coupled with an explicit urban energy balance scheme (the TEB).
+We simulated the 26 July 2005 exceptional heavy rain event in Mumbai using a mesoscale model (RAMS) coupled with an explicit urban energy balance scheme (the TEB).
 The following conclusions can be made:

-- 1) The mesoscale model, RAMS had a reasonably good performance in simulating the precipitation fields when using proper schemes, reliable initial and boundary conditions. - 2) Coupling the explicit urban model showed a consistently enhanced performance. - 3) The urban landscape caused an UHI, which interacted with the SSTs causing a mesoscale convergence zone over Mumbai.
-This convergence zone appears to be a major reason for the moisture transport and heavy rain to center over Mumbai. - 4) The factor separation analysis suggests that the urban model by itself is not the main reason for the enhanced rainfall; rather the combination of the updated SST fields using the TRMM data, and the UHI simulated by the TEB/urban model that created the realistic gradients that accurately maintained the convergence zone over Mumbai.
+1. The mesoscale model, RAMS, had a reasonably good performance in simulating the precipitation fields when using proper schemes and reliable initial and boundary conditions.

+- 2. Coupling the explicit urban model showed a consistently enhanced performance. - 3.
+The urban landscape caused an urban heat island.
+The urban effects interacted with the SSTs causing a mesoscale convergence zone over Mumbai.
+This convergence zone appears to be a major reason for the moisture transport and heavy rain to center over Mumbai. - 4.
+The factor separation analysis suggests that the urban landscape by itself is not the main reason for the enhanced rainfall; rather the combination of the updated SST fields using the TRMM data, and the urban effects simulated by the TEB/urban model that created the realistic gradients that accurately maintained the convergence zone over Mumbai.

-In summary, the SSTs and landscape pattern helped transport large amounts of moisture over the Western Ghats region, while the mesoscale boundaries created by the urban land surface and sea surface temperature gradients helped the positioning by the convergence zone and heavy precipitation focus over Mumbai.
+In summary, the SSTs and landscape pattern helped transport large amounts of moisture over the western Ghats region, while the mesoscale boundaries created by the urban land surface and sea surface temperature gradients helped the positioning by the convergence zone and heavy precipitation focus over Mumbai.